 To withdraw funds from your account, you can make transfers between accounts (both internal and external) or submit a request in writing for a check to be issued in your name.
 To deposit money, you can also make ACH transfers or send a cashier’s or personal check to CIBC USA in either the bank’s name or your name.
 Check deposits are placed on a 10-day hold.

-HSBC Direct is the online-only offering from HSBC Bank USA, which traces its history back to the Hongkong and Shanghai Banking Corporation Limited in 1865.
-As part of HSBC Bank USA, the HSBC Direct Savings account earns a competitive 1.70% APY on all balances.
-You must open an account with at least $1 in new money, meaning money not already on deposit with HSBC.
+HSBC Direct is the online-only offering from HSBC Bank USA, which traces its history back to the Hongkong and Shanghai Banking Corporation Limited established in 1865.
+As part of HSBC Bank USA, the HSBC Direct Savings account earns a competitive 1.01% APY on all balances.
+You must open an account with at least $1 in new money, meaning funds that are not already on deposit with HSBC.
 There is no monthly fee to worry about here.

-HSBC Direct provides Money Management Tools that are designed to help you manage your money, set goals and stick to a budget.
-This includes email alerts for bills, low balances and fees, customizable goals and comparable income and spending.
+As an added perk, HSBC Direct provides Money Management Tools that are designed to help you manage your money, set goals and stick to a budget.
+This includes email alerts for bills, low balances and fees; customizable goals; and a tool to compare income versus spending.

 When you have an HSBC US account, you can pay bills and make transfers and other payments in the Move Money section.
 Transfers in and out of the account typically take three to five business days to clear.
 Deposits into the account are limited to $3,000 daily and $5,000 monthly.
 An ATM or debit card is not included with this account.

 Take advantage of the HSBC Mobile Banking App for further accessibility, like mobile check deposit.
 You can find it in the App Store and Google Play.